Sockbubbles/Noscentia/src/content/products/en/mini.md

 longDescription:
   title: "Compact Precision for Small Looms"
   subTitle: |
     The Noscentia Mini Shuttle offers smooth operation and precise control for small loom projects.
-Its ultra-slim design is optimized for small bobbins, maintaining the same exceptional quality as our larger models.
+Its ultra-slim design is optimized for 4 inch bobbins, maintaining the same exceptional quality as our larger models.
   btnTitle: "Contact sales to learn more"
   btnURL: "/contact"
 descriptionList: